SvanteOskarAndersson/BayesVLM/README.md

 Note that each of those commands has additional arguments that allow the adjustment of the Hessian estimation and zero-shot/active learning experiments.

+# Hessians
+The precomputed Hessians for the models used in the paper are available in the `hessians/` folder.
+You can select a specific hessian by setting `--hessian_dir` in the provided scripts.

 # Notebooks
 A notebook stepping through the zero-shot code is available in `notebooks/zeroshot.ipynb`.